mthiebaux/JSNtemplate/README.md

 | Query string  | /api?arg1=1&arg2=2 | query: { arg1: 1, arg1: 2 }  |
 | URL params    | /api/v1/v2         | params: { arg1: 'v1', arg2: 'v2' }  |

-A POST request adds the option to pass arbitrary JSON contents to the server in the request body, without requiring these parameters to be exposed in the URL.
+A POST request adds the option to pass arbitrary JSON contents to the server in the request body, without requiring that these parameters be exposed in the URL.

 ## *Console*

-An experimental app featuring an interactive server console, push notifications, and client to client exchange, including ping pong.
+Tha basic *Console* app features an interactive server console, push notifications, and client to client exchange, including ping pong.
 Integrating the 'localtunnel' module provides a working external URL for remote testing.

 ## *Upgrade*

-Integrating express WebSocketServer using shared port, SSL... generates cert errors in Safari.
+Integrating express WebSocketServer using shared port, and SSL (generates cert errors in Safari).

 ## *Websock*